How to trade or invest in the FTSE 100

 Trading is the only way to get direct exposure to the FTSE 100’s price movements.
 If you want to gain exposure to the FTSE 100, you can use spread bets or CFDs to speculate on price movements.

-When trading, you can gain full exposure with only a small deposit (called margin) and you do not take ownership of any assets.
+When trading, you can gain full exposure with only a small deposit (called margin) because CFDs and spread bets are leveraged and you do not take ownership of any assets.
+Bear in mind, though, that with leverage you run the risk of any losses or profits far outweighing your deposit.
+This is because they are calculated on the position’s full size, not its margin.
 You won’t pay any tax on spread bets and, with CFDs, you can offset any losses against potential profits.1

 Investing in the FTSE 100

 If you want to invest in the FTSE 100, you can buy shares in ETFs that track the price of the index or shares of individual constituents.
 Your aim will be to make a profit when you sell the shares at a later date.
 You could also receive dividend payments if made.

 When investing, you need the full value of the position upfront, and you’ll take ownership of the shares.
 You can buy UK shares from as little as £3 commission.2

 Trading cash (spot) indices means dealing at the current price of the underlying market.
 Cash indices are popular with short-term traders because they offer some of our tightest spreads.
 However, if you keep cash index positions open overnight, an additional funding charge will apply.

 Trading index futures means you agree to trade the index at a specific price on a specific date.
 Index futures are popular among longer-term traders because the overnight funding charge is included in the spread – enabling you to hold positions for a long time without this additional cost.